Olubadan To Honour Okorocha For Free Education Milestone

-According to the letter of notification, the award was in recognition of the former governor’s contribution to the education of indigent children through his free education programme and establishment of tuition-free schools – Rochas Foundation Colleges in Ibadan, Oyo State.
+According to the letter of notification, the award is in recognition of the former governor’s contribution to the education of indigent children through his free education programme and establishment of tuition-free schools, Rochas Foundation Colleges in Ibadan, Oyo State.

-25,000 indigent children, out of which 6,000 are from Oyo state and other South-West states have benefitted from Okorocha’s free education programme.
+No fewer than 25,000 indigent children, out of which 6,000 are from Oyo and other South West states have benefitted from Okorocha’s free education programme.

 In a statement issued on behalf of the Olubadan of Ibadanland, the award will cap the grand finale of the 2021 Ibadan Cultural Festival Celebrations at the Liberty Stadium.